-- H1 70% on the aggregate H2.1 60% on the aggregate H2.2 50% on the aggregate H3 40% on the aggregate - 4.
-Pass by compensation is not permitted in the following modules: GA191 and GA192 - 5.
-Repeat examinations are scheduled in August for those students who failed examinations in modules of Semester 1 or Semester 2 or who otherwise had the School's permission to be absent.
-It is not allowable for students to be absent from the initial examination in a subject without the School's permission.
+- 4. Repeat examinations are scheduled in August for those students who failed examinations in modules of Semester 1 or Semester 2 or who otherwise had the School's permission to be absent.
+It is not allowable for students to be absent from the initial examination in a subject without the School's permission. - 5.
+To graduate with the B.Comm.
+International students must accumulate a minimum total of 60 ECTS credits in their final year including 15 obligatory credits, 20 credits for the language and 25 other optional ECTS credits.

-Schedule of Courses
+Schedule of Modules

-AY104 Introduction to Financial Accounting 5 ECTS Semester 1 AY105 Introduction to Management Accounting 5 ECTS Semester 2 EC139 Principles of Microeconomics 5 ECTS Semester 1 EC141 Principles of Macroeconomics 5 ECTS Semester 2 MA119 Mathematics for Business 5 ECTS Semester 2 ST1109 Introductory Statistics for Business 5 ECTS Semester 1 MG1100 Contemporary Management Thought 5 ECTS Semester 1 MK1100 Foundation of Marketing Thought 5 ECTS Semester 2 MS120 Business Information Systems 5 ECTS Semester 1 MS121 Business Information Management 5 ECTS Semester 2 GA191 Gaeilge & Scileanna Cumarsaide 1 5 ECTS Semester 1 GA192 Gaeilge & Scileanna Cumarsaide 2 5 ECTS Semester 1
+AY104 Introduction to Financial Accounting 5ECTS Semester 1 AY105 Introduction to Management Accounting 5ECTS Semester 2 EC139 Principles of Microeconomics 5ECTS Semester 1 EC141 Principles of Macroeconomics 5ECTS Semester 2 MA119 Mathematics for Business 5ECTS Semester 1 ST1109 Introductory Statistics for Business 5 ECTS Semester 2 MS120 Business Information Systems 5 ECTS Semester 1 MS121 Business Info.
+Management 5 ECTS Semester 2 MG1100 Contemporary Management Thought 5 ECTS Semester 1 MK1100 Foundations of Marketing Thought 5 ECTS Semester 2 GA191 Gaeilge & Scileanna Cumarsáide 1 5 ECTS S Semester 1 GA192 Gaeilge & Scileanna Cumarsáide 2 5 ECTS S Semester 2

-^{} Economics modules also available through Irish - subject to demand
+^{}Economics modules also available through Irish - subject to demand